-Williams & Connolly LLP encourages its attorneys to undertake pro bono matters that serve the public interest, that are matched to the talents of our attorneys, and that provide good experiences for our young lawyers.
+Williams & Connolly encourages its attorneys to undertake pro bono matters that serve the public interest, that are matched to the talents of our attorneys, and that provide good experiences for our young lawyers.

 Pro bono work at the firm encompasses a wide range of criminal and civil issues, and over the years has included death penalty cases, Title VII race discrimination and retaliatory discharge claims, Section 1983 suits protesting prison conditions, political asylum cases, representation of news organizations in various first amendment challenges, representation of mental health organizations protesting experimentation on institutionalized individuals, preparation of amicus briefs on various constitutional issues, protection of endangered species, service as mediators in court-appointed ADR proceedings, and corporate and litigation services to organizations assisting the homeless.
 We also provide a broad array of services to a number of nonprofit organizations on an ongoing basis.